expitau/expitau.github.io/src/content/blog/factorials-and-circles.md

 tags: ['lecture', 'math']
 ---

-Back in highschool, I discovered the magic of the Desmos graphing calculator.
-Being the nerdy tinkerer I was, I pushed this tool to its limits, making lots of fun graphs, even including a fully-playable version of pong.
+In highschool, I discovered the magic of the Desmos graphing calculator.
+Being a nerdy tinkerer, I pushed this tool to its limits, making lots of fun graphs, even including a fully-playable version of pong.

 <div class="embed">
     <iframe src="https://www.desmos.com/calculator/zaeozsxl0q?embed" style="border: 1px solid #ccc" frameborder=0></iframe>
 </div>

-So when we learned about factorials in math class, one of the first things I did was plug it into Desmos to see what it looked like.
+So when we learned about factorials in my grade 11 math class, one of the first things I did was plug it into Desmos to see what it looked like.

 <div class="embed">
     <iframe src="https://www.desmos.com/calculator/kuim0f5olg?embed" style="border: 1px solid #ccc" frameborder=0></iframe>
 </div>

-I was very suprised at what I got.
+I was shocked at what I got.
 I was expecting a pointwise function on every positive integer, but not only did I get rational numbers, the graph went crazy in the negatives!
-Beyond that, when I plugged it into a calculator I found
+Furthermore, when I plugged it into a calculator I found

 $$\displaystyle 0.5! = \frac{\sqrt{\pi}}{2}$$

 Woah!
 Why is pi there?
 What does this factorial have to do with circles??
-I asked the poor substitute teacher what was happening, and they gave a confused attempt at an answer; but a quick Google search pointed me towards the gamma function, defined as follows
+I asked my poor substitute teacher what was happening, and they gave a confused attempt at an answer; but a quick Google search pointed me towards the gamma function, defined as follows

 $$\displaystyle n! := \Gamma(n + 1) = \int_0^\infty t^{n}e^{-t}dt$$